Getting started with reporting by using Lifecycle Query Engine data sources in version 6.0.5

-See the complete CLM version 6.0.5 New and Noteworthy list here.
+See the complete Jazz Reporting Service version 6.0.5 New and Noteworthy list here.

 To report on configurations, you must use LQE-based data sources.
 You can now synchronize LQE with Network Time Protocol (NTP) time servers.
 This feature helps prevent requests, such as logins, from failing with OAuth type errors.
 Administrators can set an NTP server address for system clock verification in the Advanced Properties section of the Lifecycle Query Engine admin page.
 You can verify the accuracy of the system clock by navigating to the Health Monitoring > System Clock page.

 Before you can report on artifacts from the LQE-based data sources, you must activate and enable configuration management in the RM and QM applications.
 These steps are not required for Design Manager or RTC: Design Manager uses configurations but you don’t need to enable them, and RTC does not send information about versioned artifacts to LQE.
 Be sure to follow the steps in the Interactive Upgrade Guide.

 After you enable configuration management for the first time in your solution, you must also establish a connection to the data sources.

 - Upgrade all Rational solution for Collaborative Lifecycle Management (CLM) and JRS applications to version 6.0.5.
 Report Builder cannot use the version 6.0 metadata that was published to LQE by the CLM applications.

 - Enable configuration management in QM and RM: